pupsicola/Pupsi-BRC-Shader/README.md

 - glow masking and cycling
 - flipbook textures and masking

+Partial transparencies are not supported at the moment and alpha clipping is based on the alpha of the base texture of a given material.

 Feel free to submit suggestions for new features.

 #### I hope this helps you with your creations and I hope you enjoy!